Choosing a Stair Runner Carpet: A Definitive Buyer's Guide

 This oriental rug runner is too narrow for this staircase.

-can make your stair runner the exact width that is right for your stair treads.
-Typically on an average 36" stair, we leave 3" to 4" of hardwood floor showing.
+can make your stair runner the custom width that is right for your stair treads.
+Typically on an average 36" stair, 3" to 4" of hardwood floor showing on either side of the carpet is appropriate.
 On a wider stair, that reveal may increase to 5" to 6", and on a narrower stair that could decrease to 1" to 2".
 The exact width if often determined by the carpet pattern repeat.
 Patterns should be centered with each side ending at the same point in the pattern.
 A geometric patterned carpet should be sized so each side ends on a full or half repeat for the best look.

-If you purchase a pre-finished rug runner, purchase the width that will bring you closest to the ideal width.
-As seen in the photo above, size matters, so don't purchase a 27" runner for a 42" stair width or you will end up with too much wood showing and a too narrow looking runner.
+If you are considering a pre-finished rug runner, purchase the width that will bring you closest to the ideal width.
+As seen in the photo above, size matters, so a standard 27" runner will look out of scale on a wider width stairway.

 Striped flatweave carpet installed on stairs and halls.